quinnuk/audiocleaner/README.md

 HKCU\Software\Microsoft\Windows\CurrentVersion\Run
 ```

-No administrator rights are required.
+No administrator rights are required, and unticking the option removes the entry.
+Your folder list and the "wait for new files" setting are remembered between sessions either way.

 ---